Skip to main content

 Interactive map of existing polling district and stations

-What is a Polling District?
+What is a polling district?

 A polling district is a geographical area.
 Each parish/parish ward must be a separate polling district.
 A good starting point is to include the whole parish/parish ward as one polling district.
 If this is too large in order to provide easy access the area can be split into smaller polling districts.

-Forest of Dean is currently divided into 71 polling districts.
+The Forest of Dean is currently divided into 71 polling districts.

 What is a polling place?